 Traders should consider scalping major currency pairs such as the EUR/USD, GBP/USD and AUD/USD, as well as minor currency pairs including the AUD/GBP.
 This is because they will be dipping in and out of the market very frequently and these currencies have the highest trade volumes and the tightest spreads to minimise losses.
 The tighter the spread, the fewer the number of pips the rate has to move before your trade is in profit.
 However, some more experienced traders may prefer to scalp minor or exotic pairs, which generally have higher volatility than the major currency pairs but carry greater risks.

 There is a general consensus between traders for the best times to scalp forex, although this does depend on the currency.
 For example, trading a currency pair based on the GBP tends to be most successful throughout the first hour of the London trading session, mid-morning.
 However, the best time to trade any major currency pairs is generally throughout the first few hours of the New York trading session, as the USD has the highest trading volume.
-It goes without saying that scalpers do not monitor charts outside of forex trading hours.
+It goes without saying that traders do not monitor charts outside of forex trading hours.
 Some scalpers also prefer to trade in the early hours of the morning when the market is most volatile, though this technique is advised for professional investors only, rather than amateurs, as the risks could create greater consequences.

 The forex market can be volatile and instead of showing small price fluctuations, it can occasionally collapse or change direction entirely.
 This requires the scalper to think with immediate effect on how to ensure that the position does not incur too many losses, and that the subsequent trades make up for any losses with greater profits.
 Other risks of scalping include entering and exiting the trade too late.
 Volatile price movements between currency pairs are frequent and if the market starts going against your open position, it can be difficult to close the trade quickly enough before losing capital.
 The use of a high amount of leverage is also very risky.
 Forex margins can help to boost profits if scalpers are successful, however, they can also magnify losses if the trades are poorly executed.

 The advantage of a scalper’s concentration and personality means that they should be able to spot these changes straight away and close their position in order to avoid losses.
 The longer the position is held for, the more risk of prices moving outside the scalper’s betting range.
 Therefore, the majority of scalpers usually stick with the tighter currency spreads and not make too many bold choices in order to minimise risk.
 A scalping strategy is not advised for beginner traders, due to the level of experience, concentration and knowledge required of the forex market.
 There is a much higher likelihood of failing positions than of winning positions in these circumstances.
+Often, more experienced or institutional traders use strategies such as a scalping, arbitrage or high-frequency trading (HFT) to carry out quick transactions.

-Putting into place stop loss orders when trading in such volatile conditions can help a trader more effectively managed their risk and losses.
+Putting into place stop-loss orders when currency trading in such volatile conditions can help a trader more effectively managed their risk and losses.
 When it comes to scalping, this allows traders to set a specific price at which their positions will close out automatically if the market goes in the opposite direction.
 Given that a scalp trade only lasts a few minutes at most, this prevents the trader from holding onto a sinking position.

 Currency trading is available on our online trading platform, Next Generation.
 Our award-winning platform comes with a range of forex scalping indicators, as well as drawing tools for trendlines, support and resistance levels and customisable candlesticks, so that your data is displayed as clearly as possible.
 This works for executing faster trades with ease.